hemanthkumargr/docs/commercialFeatures/CyberSource-SOP-Advance-Configuration.md

 the objects necessary for completing a successful checkout.
 The `blCybersourceSilentPostCheckoutService` can be overridden using a custom implementation.
 This API is called from the `BroadleafCybersourceSilentPostController` used in the [[CyberSource SOP Quick Start]] solution.

+## Customizing the CybersourceSilentPostPaymentModule

+The heart of the response processing occurs in this module.
+The Checkout Workflow calls this module and executes the AuthorizeAndDebit method to populate the PaymentInfo and PaymentResponseItem.
+These methods are protected and can be extended as necessary to provide your own custom implementation.

 ## Manually Configuring the Presentation Layer

 It is up to you to choose the presentation layer approach that best fits your needs, but regardless of the approach,